eugenia1984/english/glossary.md

 - **hope** is used to express a wish for something to be true or to happen.
 For example, saying I hope you're doing well means you wish that the person is fine or happy.

+- **HR department**: stands for Human Resources department.
+It's a part of a company that takes care of everything related to the people who work there.
+This includes hiring new employees, training them, making sure they are paid, and helping with any problems they might have at work.
+For instance, if you have a question about your holiday time, you would go to the HR department to ask.

 - **huge** means very big or large in size, amount, or degree.
 For example, ``The building is huge``. means the building is very large or big in size.

 ---